tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 1. You must use at least **ONE** web service API (or approved data source) in your completed project

-2. You will provide the user (minimally) with the following 3 controls - all of which are styled by Bulma classes:
+2. You will provide the user (minimally) with the following 3 controls

     - a button for searching
     - an `<input type="text">` they can type a search term into
     - you will also provide one other control for the user - for example - to filter or limit the number of results.
 It could be a `<select>` (which is a pulldown menu) or a `<input type="number">` (which is a number "stepper") that is used to set such a limit
     - *optionally*, you could have even more controls on this page - radio buttons, checkboxes, sliders etc - whatever makes the app more useful for the end user

+3. The above controls are all styled by Bulma classes - https://bulma.io/documentation/form/general/

-3. When the use clicks the button, results will be downloaded and then displayed on the screen, using a custom "card" component that was created by you
+4. Functionality: when the use clicks the button, results will be downloaded and then displayed on the screen, using a custom "card" component that was created by you
-    - refer to wc-3 and the `<sw-card>` component as an example
+    - refer to [HW - Web Components-3](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-wc-3.md) and the `<sw-card>` component as an example

-4.
-6. On this App page, you WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+5. On this App page, you WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
-    - we are going to test this capability by typing in a search term, chnaging a value of the 3rd control, doing a search, and then closing the browser window.
+    - we are going to test this capability by typing in a search term, changing a value of the 3rd control, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*

-3. Other required controls - there WILL be a MINIMUM of 3 controls that a user can use to filter and display the results.
-Search buttons or similar don't count towards the 3 controls.
-For example, [GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) has these controls:
-    - a search button (which doesn't count)
-    - a search term field (&lt;input>) that the user types into
-    - a pulldown (&lt;select>) that the user can use to limit the number of results
+    - you will store this app state in an *object literal* under a single "key" named `abc1234-p1-settings` (where `abc1234` is your "banjo id")
+    - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)

+6. There will be a "Favorites" button that adds search results to the *Favorites page* - see below

 <hr>

 ## IV.
 Functional Requirements - *Favorites page*

-- The favorites (or lists or bookmarks) WILL be stored in `localStorage` and can be viewed on this page
+- The favorites (or lists or bookmarks) WILL be stored in `localStorage` - in the same object literal, and under the same `abc1234-p1-settings` "key" referenced above
+- These favorites
 - There MUST be a be a *Delete* button that clears `localStorage` (thus removing the favorites from the page)
 - The user will probably be able to interact with the favorites in some other way - "View Next 5" and "View Previous 5" buttons etc... especially if there are a lot of favorites.
 - *Optional - the user can also sort, re-order and delete individual favorites*